 🏨 Stay: Roche Harbor Resort

-• Perfect for our group of six.
-We booked a 3-bedroom/2-bathroom unit within walking distance of the harbor and restaurants
+• Booked a 3-bedroom unit within walking distance of the harbor and restaurants

 Day 3: Bikes, Beaches, and Beer